 In the wild, parrots use a variety of sounds to communicate with other birds, such as warning about predators, attracting mates, and protecting their territory.
-When they are in captivity, this is also the primary means by which they’ll attempt to communicate, alongside various forms of movement and body language.
+When they are kept as pets, this is also the primary means by which they’ll attempt to communicate, alongside various forms of movement and body language.

 Although it may come as a surprise to many, Macaws have expressive eyes.
 The biggest sign to look out for is eye pinning, in which your Macaw increases and decreases the size of their pupils rapidly.
 They will always do this when they feel threatened or are protecting their territory, but they are also known to do this when they are curious or excited too.
 Dilated pupils are usually a sign of a relaxed Macaw, as are partially closed eyes, but pinning may result in a bite!

 You’ve likely noticed your Macaw bobbing and swaying their head from time to time, and this is usually a good sign.
 Baby Macaws will commonly sway their heads to get fed, and adults may do the same with their owners when they’re hungry.
 Most of the time, head bobbing and swaying are signs of contentment and playfulness, but if it’s accompanied by body language like an open beak, forward-craned neck, or open wings, your Macaw is likely warning you to stay away.